aryagiat/GT22/README.md

     - Vector class in STL to copy and paste each line of the garageart screen graphics from a .txt file to the console screen.
     - Vector class in STL to copy and paste each line of the instructions screen graphics from a .txt file to the console screen.
     - Vector class in STL to copy and paste each line of the difficulty screen graphics from a .txt file to the console screen.
-    - Doubly Circular Linked lists to let revolving occur when reaching the top-most or bottom-most option in any menu screen.
+    - Double Circular Linked lists to let revolving occur when reaching the top-most or bottom-most option in any menu screen.

 **4. File input / output:**